simeonsolo/Outdoor-Cycling-Road-Time-Trial-Prediction-Tool/VueApp_CYCOUT10/README.md

 # Here's a template for VueJs setup, instructions for git should be ready by Sat
-## this is madness...
+This is madness...
 CS50 ide, CS50 codespace, VS for mac and VSCode doesn't support GitHub enterprise accounts, why?!?!?
+To be further discussed in upcoming scrum

 # Vue 3 + Vite